adamboss95/MYDFIR-30day-Challenge/30_SOC_Challenge_MyDFIR/Day 24 Setting Up and Configuring OS Ticket.md

     - Use the staff control panel URL to log in as an agent.
     - Enter the username and password created during setup.

+> [!NOTE]
+> Your osTicket URL doesnt let you login for some reason, so make sure to use the staff control panel URL to login

 ## 11. Exploring OS Ticket

 **Steps**: